Comparing Blue Owl Capital Co. III (OBDE) and The Competition

 Blue Owl Capital Co.
-III (NYSE:OBDE – Get Free Report) is one of 644 publicly-traded companies in the “Holding & other investment offices” industry, but how does it compare to its rivals?
+III (NYSE:OBDE – Get Free Report) is one of 660 publicly-traded companies in the “Holding & other investment offices” industry, but how does it weigh in compared to its rivals?
 We will compare Blue Owl Capital Co.
-III to similar businesses based on the strength of its risk, analyst recommendations, valuation, institutional ownership, dividends, earnings and profitability.
+III to similar businesses based on the strength of its risk, profitability, earnings, dividends, institutional ownership, valuation and analyst recommendations.

+Blue Owl Capital Co.
+III pays an annual dividend of $1.40 per share and has a dividend yield of 8.6%.
+Blue Owl Capital Co.
+III pays out 61.7% of its earnings in the form of a dividend.
+As a group, “Holding & other investment offices” companies pay a dividend yield of 7.8% and pay out 68.7% of their earnings in the form of a dividend.
+Blue Owl Capital Co.
+III is clearly a better dividend stock than its rivals, given its higher yield and lower payout ratio.

+This table compares Blue Owl Capital Co.
+III and its rivals revenue, earnings per share and valuation.

-This is a breakdown of current ratings and recommmendations for Blue Owl Capital Co.
-III and its rivals, as provided by MarketBeat.com.
+This is a breakdown of current ratings for Blue Owl Capital Co.
+III and its rivals, as reported by MarketBeat.com.

 |Sell Ratings